 Prepare & Plan

 They say that if you fail to prepare, you prepare to fail and with that in mind I am admittedly a planner when it comes to travelling and although it may drive other people up the wall, I’d rather know exactly what bus I’m getting to my resort, from what stand and how much it costs than feel bemused and lost once I’ve landed in my destination.
 The internet is a font of knowledge when it comes to public transport timetables, excursions and recommendations/tips from fellow travellers on the likes of Tripadvisor are a godsend.
-Plan in advance and you can save yourself money and stress than booking on the spot.
+Plan your transfers, excursions etc in advance using voucher sites such as dealsdaddy.co.uk and you can save yourself money and stress than booking on the spot.

 Dependent on how long you’re away for and with exchange rates fluctuating on a daily basis, you may want to look at how you spend when you’re abroad.
 Waiting until you get to the airport offers the worst exchange rate so as a rule of thumb I always use a travel money comparison website to look at where I can get the best bang for my buck (or euro).
 I split my spending money between a prepaid travel money card and cold hard cash.
 I want to have enough currency to hand in case there isn’t a cash point at the airport/I need a drink once we’ve landed or arrive early/late and the rest of my money on a prepaid card loaded with the currency of the country I’m visiting because I find it so much more secure and reassuring.
 Carrying wads of cash means that there is always the risk of it being lost or stolen and even when you reach your destination you have the worry of where to save it safely.
 With hotels/apartments sometimes charging for the additional luxury of a safety deposit box (among other things), it saves to stick everything onto a card to lock in your exchange rates AND you’re protected if you do lose the card.